romeric/PostMesh/README.md

     # OBTAIN MODIFIED MESH POINTS - THIS IS NECESSARY TO ENSURE LINEAR MESH IS ALSO CORRECT
     curvilinear_mesh.ReturnModifiedMeshPoints(points)
     # GET DIRICHLET DATA - (THE DISPLACMENT OF BOUNDARY NODES)
-    # nodesDBC IS AN ARRAY OF SIZE [NO OF BOUNDARY NODES] CONTAINING
-    # GLOBAL NODE NUMBERS IN THE ELEMENT CONNECTIVITY AND Dirichlet IS
-    # THE CORRESPONDING DISPLACEMENT ARRAY [NO OF BOUNDARY NODES x DIMENSIONS]
     nodesDBC, Dirichlet = curvilinear_mesh.GetDirichletData()
 ````